highmobility/auto-api/changelogs/L12_changelog.md

 - new property component to output availability information for a given datapoint
 - new properties to go along with the _unit type_
 - new deprecation structure to ease the pain of future API changes
-- changes to fields in spec to foster consitency
+- changes to fields in spec to foster consistency
 - other minor changes

 Changes from L11 are divided into these sub-sections: